CSFrequency/react-firebase-hooks/README.md

 > [Hooks](https://reactjs.org/docs/hooks-intro.html) are a new feature that lets you use state and other React features without writing a class and are available in React v16.8.0 or later.

-> Official support for Hooks will be added to React Native in [v0.59.0](https://github.com/react-native-community/react-native-releases/issues/79#issuecomment-457735214) - as soon as it's released, we'll make sure that React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase.
+> Official support for Hooks was added to React Native in v0.59.0.
+React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase, although some of the Flow and Typescript typings may be incorrect - we are investigating ways to improve this for React Native users.

 ## Installation